German health minister urges stepped-up COVID-19 measures

 Lauterbach said more could have been done to limit the spread of the virus at the beer festival in Munich, such as offering or mandating on-site testing for visitors.

-The Health Ministry launched a new nearly 33 million-euro ($32 million) advertising campaign Friday, using 84 cases studies of real people affected by COVID-19 to encourage vaccinations.
+The Health Ministry launched a new nearly 33 million-euro ($32 million) advertising campaign Friday, using 84 case studies of real people affected by COVID-19 to encourage vaccinations.

-Lauterbach said getting the shot remains an important way of protecting yourself and others.
+Lauterbach said getting the shot remains an important way of protecting recipients and others.
 The risk of death for people over 60 drops by 90% if they get a fourth shot, he said.